fasrc/User_Codes/Applications/CryoSPARC/README.md

 cryosparcm restart
 ```

 Then the user must set up an `SSH` tunnel from their local machine through the login node to the compute node.
+Note that this can also be done using a VDI session as your login node.
+The VDI instance will have better performance.
+Just substitute the name of the VDI node for the login node name.

 ```shell
 ssh -NL port:compute_node:port user@holylogin.rc.fas.harvard.edu